Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 A strange force begins to pull two creatures together, as if by fate.
-Make a Prowess attack against two creatures of your choice within range.
+Make a special attack against Prowess against two creatures of your choice within range.
 If you hit, pull them towards each other, applying forced movement evenly between them until they meet in the middle.
 If you hit only one creature, pull that creature.

 ### Curse of Attraction - Miracle